Eduardo Barreto

-Luis Eduardo Barreto Ferreyra (1954 – December 15, 2011) was a Uruguayan artist who worked in the comic book and comic strip industries including several years of prominent work for DC Comics.
+Luis Eduardo Barreto Ferreyra (March 1, 1954 – December 15, 2011) was a Uruguayan artist who worked in the comic book and comic strip industries including several years of prominent work for DC Comics.

 All of his children are artists.
-Two of them, Diego and Andrea, also work in comics, Diego as an artist, Andrea used to be a colorist & Guillermo who is an inker and illustrator.
+Two of them, Diego and Andrea, also work in comics, Diego as an artist, Andrea used to be a colorist and Guillermo who is an inker and illustrator.
 The three of them occasionally collaborated with Eduardo Barreto.

 Early life

-Luis Eduardo Barreto Ferreyra was born in 1954 in Montevideo, Uruguay.
-From the Sayago neighborhood, his childhood and youth house was in Calaguala street; and he grew up reading comics and being an avid supporter of his favorite soccer team, Club Nacional de Football.
+A native of the Uruguayan capital, Montevideo, Luis Eduardo Barreto Ferreyra spent his childhood and youth in a house on Calaguala street in the city's Sayago neighborhood.
+He grew up reading comics and being an avid supporter of his favorite soccer team, Club Nacional de Football.
 In interviews, Barreto reminisced about the time when, at age seven, he was reading a comic and decided he would grow up to be a professional comic strip artist.

 Career

 In Uruguay and Argentina

 A self-taught artist, Barreto named Russ Manning, Hal Foster and Warren Tufts as his three main artistic influences.
 When he was 15 years old, his portfolio under his arm, he went to each and every newspaper in Montevideo looking for a job.
-With a Richard Lionheart biographical comic inspired by Foster's Prince Valiant, one of his favorite comics) as his strongest work and which he had intended to sell outside of Uruguay, he finally found a job at the newspaper El Día.
+With a Richard Lionheart biographical comic (inspired by Foster's Prince Valiant, one of his favorite comics) as his strongest work and which he had intended to sell outside of Uruguay, he finally found a job at the newspaper El Día.
 The editor for the newspaper's children's magazine (El Día de los Niños) liked Barreto's art, but he asked him to do something more Hispanic.
 Thus, an adaptation of the Spanish epic poem Cantar de Mio Cid (The Lay of the Cid), was soon published in the magazine, scripted and drawn by Barreto, aged 16.

 In 1974 he created a science fiction and space opera strip inspired by The Morning of the Magicians, a book by Louis Pauwels and Jacques Bergier.
 He created the strip intending to sell it to a syndicate, as his first love in comics was strips, and called it El Poderoso Halcón (The Mighty Hawk).
 In Uruguay, however, his only client was the newspaper magazine he was already working for, in which he published two pages featuring the character on Sundays.
-Many artist that had influenced his work include, Hal Foster (b.
-1892), Warren Tufts (b.
-1925), and Mark Schultz (b.
-1955) along with many others.
+Artists that had influenced his work include, Hal Foster, Warren Tufts, and Mark Schultz along with many others.

 A year later, Barreto sold the strip to United Press International, and the syndicate distributed his strips to some sixteen or seventeen newspapers in Latin America.
 There was even talk of translating it into English, but it never happened, due to international paper and oil crisis in the mid-1970s.
 At age 21, Barreto was publishing a strip all across Latin America.